3.4 How do I make my custom QRenderer?

 Note that all renderers (existing gds, hfss and q3d as well as the newly created skeleton) have to be identified in the config.py file.
 Therefore, you will be required to modify the qiskit_metal/config.py file.

-The following image describe how the QRenderer (superclass of all renderers) interacts with the rest of Qiskit Metal.
+The following image describes how the QRenderer (superclass of all renderers) interacts with the rest of Qiskit Metal.
 The key take-away is that creating a QDesign class object initiates all the QRenderer subclass objects as well.
 Specifically, the QDesign.__init__() method reads the renderers_to_load dictionary from the config.py file, which enumerates which QRenderers subclasses need to be instantiated.
 After instantiating the renderer objects, the QDesign.__init__() registers them in the QDesign._renderers dictionary for later reference.

 QDesign Data Flow_skeleton_660.jpg